Santa Rosa Police Department: Murder of Police Chief O'Neal

-Richard DeSantis

-In September 2012, a federal jury in San Francisco awarded $500,000 to the family of Richard DeSantis, a mentally ill unarmed man fatally shot outside his home by Santa Rosa Police on April 11, 2007.
-The jury found that a Santa Rosa police sergeant violated DeSantis' civil rights.
-Officers testified at the trial that they did not know DeSantis was unarmed, and used nonlethal rubber bullets to subdue DeSantis before a sergeant used deadly force.
-The shooting was found justified by the Sonoma County District Attorney's office.

 Death of Andy Lopez

-On October 22, 2013, 13-year-old Andy Lopez was shot and killed by Sonoma County sheriff's deputy Erick Gelhaus in the Moorland neighborhood of Santa Rosa.
+On October 22, 2013, 13-year-old Andy Lopez was shot and killed by Sonoma County sheriff's deputy Erick Gelhaus in the Moorland neighborhood of unincorporated Santa Rosa.
 Lopez was walking to his friend's house while carrying an airsoft gun replica of an AK-47.
 Gelhaus mistook the airsoft gun for a real rifle, and demanded that Lopez drop the weapon.
 Gelhaus then fired eight shots at Lopez, killing him.
 The shooting prompted protests in Santa Rosa, which attracted protesters from around Northern California.
 The Lopez family filed a lawsuit at the District Court in November, claiming that Gelhaus shot Lopez "without reasonable cause."
 They amended their lawsuit in January 2014, claiming that the Sheriff's office had long known that Gelhaus had a "propensity ... to recklessly draw his firearm and to use excessive force".
 The deputy's attorney argued that Gelhaus "absolutely believed" that the gun was real and that his life was in danger.
 You may be wondering why this is listed on the Santa Rosa Police Department page, as there is no relation in the above paragraph.
 The extent of SRPD's involvement was to investigate the incident.

 Budget

-The budget for Fiscal year 2019-2020 is $59.7 Million dollars, comprising more than one third of the city's entire General Fund Budget.
+The budget for Fiscal year 2024-2025 was $79.7 Million dollars, comprising more than one third of the city's entire General Fund Budget.

-Santa Rosa has proposed and increase in funding by $2.5 million for the 2020-2021 fiscal year.

-Gang task force

-The Santa Rosa Police Department formed a gang investigation unit in the late 1980s.
-That unit was disestablished in 2006 due to budget shortages.
-SRPD formed the Gang Crime Investigations Team, currently known as the Gang Crimes Team.
-One of its detectives is assigned to the North Bay Regional Gang Task Force, an FBI-led movement.